Meet Spaaan

 Helping Women with ADHD Discover Their Strengths

-ADHD is characterized by persistent patterns (at least 6 months) of inattention, hyperactivity, and impulsivity that interfere with functioning and development.
-(World Health Organization, ICD-11, 2024).
-These core symptoms can manifest differently across individuals and genders.
+According to the World Health Organization (ICD-11, 01-2025), ADHD is defined by persistent patterns, lasting at least six months, of inattention, hyperactivity, and impulsivity that interfere with daily functioning and development.
+These core symptoms can appear in different ways across individuals and genders.

-Our current research focuses on women, who are often overlooked in ADHD studies and face distinct challenges.
-We are committed to expanding our understanding to include a broader range of experiences as we grow, ensuring no one is left behind.
+Our current focus is on women, who are often underrepresented in ADHD research and face distinct challenges.
+As we grow, we aim to expand this lens to include a broader range of experiences.

 Why Focus on Women with ADHD?